FULL GREEN STEAM

 Engineering the future of steam in Yorkshire

-Precision engineered by CTL Seal in Sheffield, we're re-creating a BR Standard Class 6 Steam locomotive using 21st century engineering.
+Precision engineered by Diamond Engineering (formerly CTL Seal) in Sheffield, we're re-creating a BR Standard Class 6 Steam locomotive using 21st century engineering.
 Our aim is to re-create the original engine, but make significant improvements to it's overall performance.
 Our new locomotive will be:

 > Cleaner & Greener